 Is Nassau Bahamas Safe for Cruise Passengers?
 A Law Enforcement Perspective

 If you’ve typed “is Nassau safe” into a search engine before your cruise, you’re not alone.
-It’s one of the first questions first-time Caribbean cruisers ask.
 And it deserves an honest answer — not the sanitized version you’ll find on a cruise line’s marketing page, and not the exaggerated horror stories you’ll find on travel forums.

 As a retired NYPD officer who spent years working plainclothes and uniformed in some of the most high-volume tourist environments in the world — Times Square, Penn Station, the NYC subway system — I’ve seen how tourist-targeted crime operates.
 I know what the threat patterns look like.
 And I know how to give you an assessment you can actually use.